calebmsword/cpp-notes/value category.md

 }
 ```

-(Trivially-copiable classes are implicitly compiled with an operator overload that allows rvalues to appear on the left hand side of a copy assignment.)

-In C++ we should not think of lvalues as things that must appear on the left-hand side of an assignment; it only leads to confusion.
+The reason this compiles is because trivially-copiable classes are implicitly compiled with an operator overload that allows rvalues to appear on the left hand side of a copy assignment.
+The lesson is clear: in C++ we cannot think of lvalues as things that must appear on the left-hand side of an assignment.

 <br>
 <br>